-3. With your Mala beads in your hands close your eyes, sit comfortable, and begin to focus on your breathing
+3. With your Mala beads in your hands close your eyes, sit comfortably, and begin to focus on your breathing.

 5. Hang the first mala bead gently on the middle or ring finger of the right hand.
 You will find that the mala drapes between your middle and index finger.